 Research reactor (FiR 1) shut down in summer 2015

 The research reactor located in Otaniemi, Espoo, was the first nuclear reactor in Finland.
 It was commissioned in 1962.
-The reactor has been used for radiotherapy, research, teaching and isotope production.
-Its thermal output is 250 kW.
+The reactor had a thermal output of 250 kW and it was used for radiotherapy, research, teaching and isotope production.

-The FiR 1 research reactor’s operating licence was renewed in 2011 and it is valid until 2023.
-In 2012, VTT Technical Research Centre of Finland Ltd decided to decommission the research reactor.
-The decommissioning’s environmental impact assessment procedure was conducted in 2013–2015.
-VTT shut down the reactor in the summer of 2015.
+The licence for the FiR 1 research reactor was renewed in 2011 and it would have been valid until 2023.
+However, VTT Technical Research Centre of Finland Ltd decided to decommission the research reactor in 2012.
+The environmental impact assessment related to the decommissioning was conducted in 2013–2015.
+VTT shut down the reactor in summer 2015.

 Further information: linda.kumpula(at)tem.fi